1954 Italian Karakoram expedition controversy: Lacedelli and Abram become involved after 50 years

 Lacedelli, who had largely stayed out of the controversy, coincidentally published his own book K2: Il prezzo della conquista in 2004, the fiftieth anniversary of the climb and quite shortly after Desio's death.
 Desio is described as an autocratic bully who only got on with Compagnoni.
-Lacedelli said he had opposed the positioning of Camp IX and with hindsight thought it possible it was sited there to hinder any summit aspirations of Bonatti.
+Lacedelli said he had opposed the positioning of Camp IX and, in hindsight, thought it possible it was sited there to hinder any summit aspirations by Bonatti.
 They had left Camp IX at about 06:00 and set off with the oxygen at about 07:30.
 However, the oxygen had indeed run out but much nearer the summit than Compagnoni had claimed.

 Enrico Abram, a professional engineer who had been in charge of the expedition oxygen back in 1954 now wrote to Bonatti to say that the Italian cylinders had been leaking before the summit attempt.
 Because they also had German "Dräger" bottles that had not leaked Abram had selected those for the summit attempt and they had an extended life of 12 hours – two and a half hours longer than the time Compagnoni said they took to reach the summit.
 All the oxygen equipment was fitted with a simple on/off tap.
 When turned on the gas flowed at a fixed rate and, being open-circuit, did not depend on the climber's rate of breathing.